 Side Effects: Nausea, headaches

-Best For: Generalized anxiety, panic disorder
+Best For: Generalized anxiety disorder, panic disorder

 Examples: Effexor, Cymbalta